Namikelwa/Bioinformatics-Internship/RNA-seq cheatsheet.md

 ## Trimming
 Filtering/trimming
-This is a step done when the quality of your reads is not good Tools utilized here include trimmomatic-a tool for trimming Illumina sequenced data reads,Cutadapt-a tool for quality control of high-throughput sequencing reads..the functions include an adapter, primer, and poly-A tail removal.bowtie e.t.c
+This is a step done when the quality of your reads is not good
+Tools utilized here include trimmomatic-a tool for trimming Illumina sequenced data reads,Cutadapt-a tool for quality control of high-throughput sequencing reads..the functions include an adapter, primer, and poly-A tail removal.bowtie e.t.c

-low quality reads together with adapters are removed after quality assessment.**Trimmomatic** is a  Java executable software used to trim and crop reads.
+Low quality reads together with adapters are removed after quality assessment.**Trimmomatic** is a  Java executable software used to trim and crop reads.
 ```
 #It's crusial to provide the path to your trimmomatic java jar to check if you have your java jar use this command:
  compgen -ac | grep trimmomatic